-Mohammad A. Karim is Provost, Executive Vice Chancellor for Academic Affairs, and Chief Operating Officer of the University of Massachusetts Dartmouth.
+Mohammad A. Karim is the former Provost, Executive Vice Chancellor for Academic Affairs, and Chief Operating Officer at UMass Dartmouth.

 Previously, he served as the first Vice President of Research of the Old Dominion University in Virginia (2004-2013), Dean of Engineering at the City College of New York (2000-2004), Head of Electrical and Computer Engineering at the University of Tennessee (1998-2000), and Chair of Electrical and Computer Engineering (1994-1998) and Founding Director of Electro-Optics (1990-1998) at the University of Dayton in Ohio.

-He is an elected fellow of the Institution of Electrical & Electronics Engineering (IEEE), Optical Society of America (OSA), the Society of Photo-Instrumentation Engineers (SPIE), the Institute of Physics, the Institution of Engineering & Technology, and the Bangladesh Academy of Sciences.
+He is an elected fellow of the Institution of Electrical & Electronics Engineering (IEEE), Optical Society of America (OSA), the Society of Photo-Instrumentation Engineers (SPIE), the Institute of Physics, the Institution of Engineering & Technology, Asia-Pacific Artificial Intelligence Association (AAIA), and the Bangladesh Academy of Sciences.